 I am a Beatriu de Pinós/COFUND Marie Curie postdoc researcher at the Institute of Marine Sciences (ICM-CSIC) of Barcelona.
-My research interests include benthic biodiversity, biogeography, ecology and paleobiology.
+My research interests include benthic biodiversity, biogeography, chemical ecology, ecology and paleobiology.

 My current work aims to: 1) assessing the effects of global environmental changes on benthic marine calcifiers in order to identify taxa that may be particularly vulnerable to near-future changes and 2) use their fossil record to reconstruct natural and human-driven changes in coastal ecosystems and be able to make better predictions

 General distribution patterns for Echinodermata and Bryozoa based on Mg-calcite distribution in the Southern Ocean.
 LMC: low-Mg calcite (0-4 wt% MgCO3); IMC: intermediate Mg calcite (4-8 wt% MgCO3); HMC: high Mg calcite (> 8 wt% MgCO3).
-Figuerola et al. 2021.
+Frontiers in Marine Science Figuerola et al. 2021.

 Spatial distribution of hypoxia at 5, 10 and 20 m depths in Bocas del Toro, Panama.
-Figuerola et al. in review.
+Ecography Figuerola et al. in press.

 I am so happy to share with you a new species of shrimp, Triacanthoneus blanca named after me by Arthur Anker, a world-renowned expert on caridean shrimps.
 Click on the image to see more details about the article!

 Do you want to know the potential of the micro computed tomography technique for morphological and estructural studies?
 Have a look at the following videos I made from 3D images of the Mediterranean bryozoan species Myriapora truncata: